ffmmjj/spark-test-assertions/README.md

 `actualDataframe shouldHaveSameContentsAs expectedDataframe`

+## Goals
+1. Minimal set of dependencies (only Spark itself as a provided dependency);
+2. Readable error messages (clearly pointing differences instead of just dumping the expected and actual DataFrames to the output);
+3. Flexible and readable assertion constraints (allowing, for example, to ignore column order in the compared DataFrames);

 ## Examples
 ```scala
 it should "raise an exception detailing the missing fields if the expected dataframe has columns that don't exist in the actual dataframe" in {